The Role of Physical Therapy in Integrative Healthcare

 For one thing, the science has changed.
 In fact, the National Institute of Health (NIH) has sponsored research on CAM through its former National Center for Complementary and Alternative Medicine (NCCAM).
 Through this research, they have been able to help the public sort among the options and provide evidence either in support, or not in support, of specific CAM therapies.
 This effort recognizes that a significant majority of Americans are utilizing CAM interventions, and that optimal application of these therapies occurs when they are combined with traditional approaches to care.
 Thus, this division of NIH has recently become the Center for Complementary and Integrative Health (NCCIH).
 Much more information can be found on their website: https://nccih.nih.gov/.

-More people are choosing conservative approaches, like a Post Rehab Fitness Program or orthopedic physical therapy, for exercises and musculoskeletal pain problems, and this parallels the growing interest in integrative health.
+More people are choosing conservative approaches, like physical therapy, for musculoskeletal pain problems, and this parallels the growing interest in integrative health.

 Marcia Spoto is a physical therapist and owner of STAR Physical Therapy in Fairport.
 She holds a Doctorate of Physical Therapy degree and she is certified as a clinical specialist in Orthopedic Physical Therapy (OCS).
 For more information, visit www.star-physicaltherapy.com or call 585-425-1018.